2021 arrested with handcuffs patrol patch.jpg

 The deputy on Dec.
 29 saw a 2017 Nissan Frontier weaving while traveling on Hwy.
-Z, and the pickup continued to weave after turning left onto Cherry Lane.
+Z, and the pickup driver continued to weave after turning left onto Cherry Lane.
 The deputy stopped the pickup near the intersection of Sandy and Church drives, the report said.

 While the other deputy was administering the field tests, the deputy who stopped the pickup retrieved his K-9 partner to inspect the exterior of the pickup.
 The police dog indicated there may be narcotics in the Nissan, the report said.

-After the dog completed the inspection, the man who was riding the pickup allegedly said he had a “large amount” of narcotics in the Nissan.
+After the dog completed the inspection, the man who was riding in the pickup allegedly said he had a “large amount” of narcotics in the Nissan.
 The deputy then found the suspected meth in the Nissan, according to the report.

 The Hazelwood man was released at the scene pending the application for a warrant.
 Capt.
 Matt Moore said.